 As discussed earlier, the CMA is a certification for professionals who want to work in strategic financial management, typically in a leadership position where they influence decision-making.

-The CPA certification makes the most sense for accounting professionals who aspire to work solely in auditing and attestation.
-And the CFA certification is great for professionals who want to advance their career in investment management.
+The CPA license makes the most sense for accounting professionals who aspire to work solely in auditing and attestation.
+And the CFA charter is great for professionals who want to advance their career in investment management.

 Here are some key differences between these three designations that can help inform your decision about which one(s) to pursue.